open-telemetry/opentelemetry-specification/specification/api-metrics.md

 Suppose your server maintains the count of active requests, which rises and falls as new requests begin and end processing.

-Observer the number of active requests periodically with an Observer instrument.
+Observe the number of active requests periodically with an Observer instrument.
 Labels can be used to indicate which application-specific properties are associated with these events.